+The current planning system has resulted in the creation of a range of locked-in climate risks.
 The Victorian Planning Scheme needs to be amended with a robust and comprehensive response to climate change.
 As per Yarra's adopted position, the next step to planning reform should be progressing the Elevating Targets Planning Scheme Amendment proposed by 24 Victorian Councils and the Council Alliance for a Sustainable Built Environment (CASBE).
 This amendment already details measures for zero carbon and climate resilient development and has been with the Minister for Planning since July 2022 waiting authorisation for public exhibition.
 Further recommendations are detailed in the Council Alliance for a Sustainable Built Environment (CASBE) submission to this Inquiry.